kat3drx/Omeka/README.md

 makes enhancements to their existing code, available in the main Omeka repository.

-##Accessibility enhancements in this version:
+##Accessibility enhancements in Omeka 2.0.x version:
 * "Web Accessibility" file element set that includes an alternative text element.
 This element set will allow for the association of a short description meant specifically to describe the visual aspects of an image file to a disabled user.
 [See W3C's description of how to use alt text.] (http://www.w3.org/TR/2012/NOTE-WCAG20-TECHS-20120103/H37)